Notalib/LYT/doc/test-script.md

     - 1: Log on as normal user, change background colour.
 Play a book, checking that the changes are registered.

-    - 2: Repeat above consecutively with text size and font.
+    - 2: Repeat above consecutively with read speed (where available), text size and font.

     - 3: Log off, log on again and check that changes persist.

     - 4: Log on as a guest, change background colour, text size, and font, play a book.

     - 5: Log out, log on as guest again and check that the changes are not registered.

+    - 6: Setting buttons for read speed should appear on all platforms, except IOS.

 Comics: